traefik/traefik/docs/content/providers/file.md

 ### watch (_Optional_)

-Set the `watch` option to `true` to allow Traefik to watch file changes automatically.
+Set the `watch` option to `true` to allow Traefik to automatically watch for file changes.
-It works both for the `filename` and `directory` options.
+It works with both the `filename` and the `directory` options.

 ```toml
 [providers]